-Our import is very flexible when it comes to the format that your spreadsheets are organised in.
-We only require you to have certain columns, but we don’t care where they are located or what their titels are.
+Our import is very flexible regarding the format in which your spreadsheets are organized.
+We only require you to have specific columns, but we don’t care where they are located or what their titles are.

 Whenever creating a new spreadsheet for import you should ensure that you have at least one field that uniquely identifies your users (e-mail or telephone), and that’s it.
 You are good to go!

 We do however have a list of other recommended fields which will help you get started with our presets throughout the platform.
 Including a column with these fields is strongly recommended.

 Language containing the language code.
 Example: NL, FR, or EN.
 The same goes if you want to import the country, you can also use the country codes in your CSV-file.

 Last name contains a person's family name.